 Involve natural partners in donor cultivation

-It's important to have more than one individual from your organization involved in a donor relationship.
-It is important for the continuity of the relationship during staff transition and helps strengthen the prospect's relationship.
-Staff members outside of development can help connect the donor more deeply to your mission – explore the prospect's interests and connect them to individuals in the organization serving that programmatic function.
+Having more than one individual from your organization involved in a donor relationship is important.
+It is important for the continuity of the relationship during staff transition and helps strengthen the prospect’s relationship.
+Staff members outside of development can help connect the donor more deeply to your mission – explore the prospect’s interests and connect them to individuals in the organization serving that programmatic function.

 It’s fair to admit that involving these individuals is more challenging for the relationship manager – it is an additional calendar to manage and additional input to gather, but the payoff is worthwhile.